Chlöe Swarbrick: Political career

-Parliamentary career
+First term, 2017–2020

 Election access

 After the 2017 general election, Swarbrick lodged the Election Access Fund Bill (a member's bill originally drafted by Mojo Mathers) in the member's ballot and in February 2018 this bill was drawn from the ballot.
 This piece of legislation aims to "establish an Election Access Fund to be administered by the Electoral Commission and used by any disabled candidate to cover disability-related costs of standing in a general election, by not-for-profit bodies to cover costs of making election education events and materials accessible, and by registered political parties to support access needs of any members to allow them to participate within the party."
 The Bill passed its first reading in May 2018 with unanimous support.
 It passed its second reading in December 2019, and its third reading in March 2020.
 The unanimous passing of the Bill is particularly significant, as it is the first Green Party Bill to achieve this.